Material Selection Policy: Curtis Memorial Library, Brunswick, Maine: Approved by Curtis Board of Directors 1-21-10, revised May, 2017

 1. Criteria: Each type of material must be considered in terms of its own merit and intended audience.
 All selections, both purchases and gifts, must meet some of the following criteria:

-j.
-Relations to other materials and existing areas of coverage in order to maintain a wellbalanced collection
+10. Relations to other materials and existing areas of coverage in order to maintain a well balanced collection

-2. Reviews: Reviews in professionally recognized periodicals are a primary source for material selection.
-Standard biographies, booklists by recognized authorities and the advice of competent people in specific subject areas will be utilized.
+1. Reviews: Reviews in professionally recognized periodicals are a primary source for material selection.
+Standard bibliographies, booklists by recognized authorities and the advice of competent people in specific subject areas will be utilized.

 WITHDRAWAL OF RESOURCES